MatteoValentini-AT/OTP-Manager/README.md

 2) Select OTP Manager from the list of available credentials

 For some websites, you may need to click into the OTP field before clicking the extension icon.

+## Upgrading

+Currently, the extension does **not** update itself.
+After a new [release](https://github.com/MatteoValentini-AT/OTP-Manager/releases/) is published, follow the following steps:
+1) close all instaces of chrome
+2) extract the downloaded zip and replace all extension files with the new ones
+3) start chrome, all your data will still be persisted

 ## Security
 ### How are my secrets stored?